 Collaboration and teamwork

 The treatment of a patient isn’t solely dependent on the nurse.
-Rather, it involves everyone, from physicians, lab scientists, surgeons, and other professionals involved in the hospital setting.
+Rather, it involves everyone, from physicians, lab scientists, surgeons, and other professionals interested in the hospital setting.
 Hospitals encourage all employees to work together to ensure that the utmost outcome is realized for every patient.
 All employees need to understand the significance of their roles in the general delivery of patient care and perform at a higher level to achieve this.